British Red Cross community heroes: four volunteers tell their stories

 For more information about British Red Cross and their Kindness will keep us together campaign visit their website.

 The community reserve volunteer programme is a joint venture between British Red Cross and Aviva.
-We have donated an additional £10million to help support its work during the pandemic.
 Read more about our donation and work with the British Red Cross.